giomacre/Pangolin/README.md

 What is Pangolin
 ====================================

+[Fork from https://github.com/stevenlovegrove/Pangolin updated with the python bindings from https://github.com/uoip/pangolin.git ]

 Pangolin is a lightweight portable rapid development library for managing OpenGL display / interaction and abstracting video input.
 At its heart is a simple OpenGl viewport manager which can help to modularise 3D visualisation without